vamshi9694/Hackernews/README.md

 On the main page user is shown various articles from hackernews which are received from hackernews api.
 User can click on article to navigate to that articles webpage.
-User is given a logout button from where he can lagout.
+User is given a logout button from where he can logout.